 A long-standing project of the Auxiliary has been providing scholarships to assist nursing students.
 Through a donation from the late educator Dr. Margaret Powell, the Auxiliary established a four-year scholarship fund in 1984 for Walker County high school students planning to pursue a college degree in health care.
 Other scholarships have also been awarded to students in the hospital’s Joe G. Davis School of Vocational Nursing, and the Auxiliary has held receptions for the graduating students.
 Special grants have been given to students working towards an RN degree.

 The Auxiliary continues its tradition of raising funds for hospital projects through book fairs, jewelry sales, bake sales, vending machines and gift shop sales.
 These sales have allowed the Auxiliary to purchase needed equipment and to fund renovations in many areas of the hospital.

 The Auxiliary includes approximately 60 active members and we are always looking for others who would like to give of their time and energy to the people of our community.
 Some of the most common duties include working the gift shop, the OR waiting room, the ER waiting room, the information desk, delivering food trays, patient mail deliveries and transporting/discharging patients.

-If you are interested in becoming a volunteer with the HMH Auxiliary and would like to know how to be a part of this organization, contact Karen Bilsing, HMH Volunteer Director, at (936) 291-4599.
+If you are interested in becoming a volunteer with the HMH Auxiliary and would like to know how to be a part of this organization, contact Karen Bilsing, HMH Volunteers and Community Relations Coordinator, at (936) 291-4599.